Eyelid Surgery (Blepharoplasty) in Beverly Hills

 Eyelid surgery, commonly known as an “eyelid lift” and clinically referred to as blepharoplasty, is a surgical procedure designed to rejuvenate the eye area.
 During the procedure, the upper and/or lower eyelids are tightened to make the patient look more rested and relaxed.

 Dr. Mani uses Harmonic (ultrasonic) technology to perform both upper and lower blepharoplasty.
 This technique is much gentler to these delicate tissues and results in a quicker recovery with less swelling and bruising.

-The intricacies and complexities of eyelid surgery require the skilled hand of a board certified plastic surgeon like Dr. Marc Mani.
+The intricacies and complexities of eyelid surgery require the skilled hand of a plastic surgeon like Dr. Marc Mani.
 Dr. Mani’s unique talent is preserving his patients’ unique beauty while simultaneously making them look younger and more rested.

 Am I a Candidate for Eyelid Surgery?

 You may be a candidate for eyelid surgery if you have:

 - Deep lines or wrinkles around the eyes